Harveyhase68/scoriet/README.md

 * Local Directories: Entire directories containing template files can be included.
 * One-Time Project Template: A central template that can be used for initializing an entire project.
 * Table-Specific Templates: Create specific templates for each database table to automate the generation of CRUD operations or models.
+* Each Template, which is compatible, can be stacked together, so you can have a CRUD template and a login/profile poilerplate template, both together generates a complete CRUD app with login and a user profile!

 **Powerful Template Syntax**